lucasplus/MABDIcplusplus/README.md

 are unfamiliar with CMake you should do some quick tutorials, but the idea is that you write a script for a process that looks at your source code and generates a build solution.
-By build solution, I mean a project that can be compiled and ran.
+By build solution, I mean a project that can be compiled and run.
 For example, if you are on Windows you will use CMake to build a Visual Studio project of if you are on a Mac you can generate an Xcode project or a Makefile.
 This can be very useful, for example, if you want to get the new Visual Studio version.
 The idea is that you change your CMake generator